Great for Memorials, New Babies, Weddings, Birthdays & Environmental Gifts

 The owners of Ahu Lani, John Lindelow and Roz Rapozo, are long time conservationists.
 They co-founded the World Turtle Trust in 1989, a Hawaii-based organization dedicated to the preservation of sea turtles throughout the world.
 John also served as Executive Director of Earthtrust, an organization dedicated to the protection of whales, dolphins, and other endangered animals.
 John has also served as a Project Manager for NASA for an image processing system aboard the Galileo space probe.
 In 1997 John and Roz started a business called Travel Hawaii which they still operate and which provides highly automated booking services for people wishing to visit Hawaii.
 And in 2002 they acquired Ahu Lani Sanctuary to further their visions of conservation and community-building.
-John holds a Bachelor's Degree in Biology from the University of Oregon and a Master's Degree in Information & Computer Science from the University of Hawaii at Manoa.
-John currently manages Ahu Lani Sanctuary.

 Roz Rapozo, Dave DeEsch and John Lindelow visiting a koa tree on Christmas (Note Dave's Santa hat)